tokio-rs/website/content/docs/getting-started/tls.md

 Here we pass our `response` future, our entire HTTP request, to the event loop, [asking it to resolve the future][`core_run`].
-The event loop will then run until the future has been resolved, returning the result of the future which in this case is `io::Result<(TcpStream, Vec<u8>)>`.
+The event loop will then run until the future has been resolved, returning the result of the future, which in this case is `io::Result<(TcpStream, Vec<u8>)>`.

 [`core_run`]: https://tokio-rs.github.io/tokio-core/tokio_core/reactor/struct.Core.html#method.run

-Note that this `core.run(..)` call will block the calling thread until the future can itself be resolved.
+Note that this `core.run(...)` call will block the calling thread until the future can itself be resolved.
 This means that `data` here has type `Vec<u8>`.
 We then print it out to stdout as usual.